matrix-org/matrix.org/content/ecosystem/hosting/index.md

 Matrix could be described as what happens when email, instant messaging and encryption meet.
 To be able to use Matrix, you need a Matrix account which is provided by... a provider!
-The matrix accounts identifiers look like `@username:example.com`.
+The Matrix accounts identifiers look like `@username:example.com`.
 People on different providers can talk to one another, in the same way you can send emails to someone using another email provider.